John Treacy

-John Treacy (born 4 June 1957 in Villierstown, County Waterford) is an Irish Olympian and former athlete, now a sporting administrator.
+John Treacy (born 4 June 1957) is an Irish Olympian and former athlete, now a sporting administrator.
+He is best known for winning a silver medal in the marathon at the 1984 Summer Olympics in Los Angeles.

+Early life

+Treacy was born in Villierstown, County Waterford.
+He attended St Anne's Post-Primary School in Cappoquin, County Waterford, Ireland, running more than seven miles to school every morning.
+He graduated from Providence College in the United States in 1978.

 Athletic career

-Treacy attended St Anne's Post-Primary School in Cappoquin, County Waterford, Ireland, running more than seven miles to school every morning.
-He graduated from Providence College in the United States.
-In 1978 and 1979 he won the IAAF World Cross Country Championships in Glasgow, Scotland and Limerick, Ireland respectively.

-At the 1984 Summer Olympics in Los Angeles he won a silver medal in the marathon, placing Ireland 33rd on the medals table.
+Early Cross Country Success

+As a 16 year-old, Treacy finished third in the Junior race of the 1974 IAAF World Cross Country Championships.
+Treacy then repeated this feat in the 1975 IAAF World Cross Country Championships and in the process helping Ireland to the Silver medal in the Junior Team competition.

+Treacy won the 1978 IAAF World Cross Country Championships held in Bellahouston Park in Glasgow.
+The conditions were difficult with heavy mud on the ground and snow in the air.
+The following year, Treacy retained his title in the 1979 IAAF World Cross Country Championships Limerick, Ireland.
+The latter was a well known moment in Irish running history with Treacy winning in his home country in front of 25,000 spectators at Limerick Racecourse.
+He also won the British AAA Championships title in the 10,000 metres event at the 1979 AAA Championships.

+1980 Olympics to 1984

 Treacy was known as a tenacious runner who did not have an especially sharp final kick in track races.
 In the 1978 European Athletics Championships in Prague, he placed 11th in the fast 10,000-metre race and fourth in the slow and tactical 5,000-metre race, losing to Italy's Venanzio Ortis by just three tenths of a second.
 In the 5,000-metre final, he lingered behind Great Britain's Nick Rose on the final back straight just after Rose had dropped from the lead group.